 What would you name your macOS version?

 Thank you for taking the time to read this tutorial!
-We hope it has been helpful and you now know the macOS version that you are using.
+We hope it has been helpful, and you now know the current macOS version on your device.
 Did you notice that the first nine major macOS versions are named after big cats?
-Apple started using California landmarks for the last seven.
+Apple started using California landmarks for the last eight.
 Before you close this page, let us know in the comments what your favorite macOS version name is.
-Also, what would you name your macOS version, if you could choose any name?
+Also, what would you name your macOS version if you could choose any name?